wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## Processing call numbers

 Once again we need to find, clean and process call numbers.
 I'll use the University of Toronto MARC records from the Internet Archive in this example.
 I want to keep the branch information to generate branch-specific dentographs, so the call number extraction will be a little different.
 The first step is to extract the 949s with `yaz-marcdump` as above (`yaz-marcdump uToronto.mrc | grep ^949 > utoronto-949.txt`) but to save time and disk space I've done this and the data file (`utoronto-949.txt.gz`) is in the repository.
 We'll run [`949-extractifier.rb`](https://github.com/wdenton/c4lj-dentographs/blob/master/949-extractifier.rb) to pull out the branch and call number of each item.
-There are 6,787,653 949s in the MARC file, and after processing 5,414,215 proper LC call numbers are left.
+There are 6,787,653 949s in the MARC file, and after processing 5,414,215 proper LC call numbers are left in a very simplified listing.

     $ gunzip utoronto-949.txt.gz
     $ wc -l utoronto-949.txt